Vinnies is a lay catholic organisation which provides emergency relief to those in need.

 In addition to Subiaco our territory extends to Shenton Park, Daglish, East and West Perth as well as the city.

-We have sensational support from the parish of St Josephs Subiaco through food and money donations to compliment our fundraising through our sausage sizzles and September Street Appeal.
-Mgr Long and the parish council are equally supportive providing monthly donations, the Poor Box money and candles income and expenses which we look after .
+We have sensational support from the parish of St Josephs Subiaco through food and money donations to complement our fundraising through our sausage sizzles and September Street Appeal.
+Monsignor Long and the parish council are equally supportive providing monthly donations, the Poor Box money and candles income and expenses which we look after .

 We have also offered to assist any parishioners who may require assistance on a strictly confidential basis.